BA (Hons) in Technical Theatre and Stage Management (progression year)

-- The main reason for you being in the UK was not to receive full-time education.
+- The main reason for you being in the UK is not to receive full-time education

-If you do not fall under the Home (UK) or Home (EU) definitions, then you will be classed as an international student.
+If you do not fall under the Home (UK) definitions, then you will be classed as an international student.

 The definitions on this page are only a very brief summary and there are a number of exceptions to the conditions listed.
 For more detailed information, please refer to the UK Council for International Student Affairs guide.

 Almost all materials and resources you require for your courses, including travel for any trips, are included in your tuition fees.

 You will undertake a placement of up to six weeks as part of this course.
 For the majority of students, this will not mean any additional costs.
 You can apply for additional financial support from RADA if your placement means that you incur additional costs, such as travel.

 The things not covered include protective footwear, practice clothes, play texts and stationery.
 International students will have costs associated with the Student visa.
 Please visit the UK Visas & Immigration website for further details.